makselab/fibrations_in_dnns/ImageNET_Symmetries/README.md

 ### Reproducing the results
 To reproduce the results shown in the `results/` directory, execute the following scripts in order:
-- main_imagenet.sh
+- main_imagenet.sh exp
-- coloring_imagenet.sh
+- coloring_imagenet.sh exp
-- plotting_imagenet.sh
+- plotting_imagenet.sh exp

+where exp = 01, 02, 03